galmeida9/Software-Architecture-20-21/as-report.md

 ## 4. Security

 ### 4.1 Scenarios

+Assuming the system is fully operational in all the scenarios below:

 **1)** A student attempts to submit two times the answers to the same quiz.
-A student submits a quiz once.
-Then he tries to submit again via other means, like Postman, since in the frontend we can only submit once.
-The second submission is rejected because he already submitted once.
+He submits a quiz once and he tries to submit again via other means, like Postman, since in the frontend we can only submit once.
+The second submission is rejected because he submitted already once.

-**2)** A student gets the questions from other student or other means and tries to submit them out of order, the submission is rejected.
+**2)** A student attempts to know the quiz before answering it.
+He gets the questions from another student or by other means and tries to submit the answers with a different order, the submission is rejected.

 **3)** A student attempts to get the quizzes question through monitoring the HTTP requests in the network, he finds the correct request, but he cannot read it, because that data is encrypted.

-**4)** A student attempts to answer a question again.
+**4)** A student attempts to re-answer a question.
 The student submitted a question by clicking the arrow next in the user interface, but he realized that he made a mistake and tries to submit it through an HTTP request.
-It fails, because quiz tutor knows that he already submitted that question as his final answer.
+It fails, because Quizzes Tutor knows that he already submitted that question as his final answers.

 ### 4.2 Architecture